 I hope you enjoyed my brief summary and I hope this changes the way you that you understand and value quality beans.
 Also, I hope you will always treat your Italian coffee machine to the very best beans you can find.
 And good luck on your quest for the perfect coffee bean.
 It’s a futile quest.
 You will never find “perfect” but the quest is something that makes the home barista hobby so gripping.

-I have roasted my own coffee beans for many years now and get a great amount of joy from the roasting process.
-I highly recommend that you find yourself a local roaster.
-It's not difficult.
+Fresh is best so I highly recommend that you find yourself a local roaster.
 There are plenty of great roasters around.